Please click here to join my mailing list to be notified when the next circles open in September 2021.

 …and then we get creative.

-MotherWorthy is an intimate, year-long program designed for awakening mothers who are fed up with the status quo, ready to get real, and inspired to cultivate change from the inside out.
+MotherWorthy is an intimate, year-long program designed for changemaker mothers who are fed up with the status quo, ready to get real, and inspired to cultivate change from the inside out.
 It’s for mothers who refuse to settle for the isolation, perfectionism, and judgment plaguing modern-day motherhood and who are willing to get messy and courageous in the pursuit of a better way for themselves, and for other mothers in their village.

 This circle is for you if: